cbrito3/MechaCar_Statistical_Analysis/README.md

 # Deliverable 1: Linear Regression to Predict MPG
 ## Linear Regression to Predict MPG

-Based on the output from the linear regression and the summary of the model (as seen in the pictures), we can address the following questions:
+Output from the linear regression

 !['Visual%20Data/Linear%20Regression](https://github.com/cbrito3/MechaCar_Statistical_Analysis/blob/main/Visual%20Data/Linear%20Regression.png?raw=true)

+Summary of the model

 !['Visual%20Data/Summary%20Statistics](https://github.com/cbrito3/MechaCar_Statistical_Analysis/blob/main/Visual%20Data/Summary%20Statistics.png?raw=true)

+* Based on the data above, we can address the following questions:

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+ * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-Is the slope of the linear model considered to be zero?
+ * Is the slope of the linear model considered to be zero?
 Why or why not?

-Does this linear model predict mpg of MechaCar prototypes effectively?
+ * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+ *

 # Deliverable 2: Create Visualizations for the Trip Analysis
 ## Summary Statistics on Suspension Coils